-Lab Activities: There are 12 in-person lab activities; concepts will appear on the two scheduled Lab Practicals.
+Lab Activities: There are 12 in-person lab activities.
+Lecture videos must be watched before the lab to fully understand the material.
+The concepts and lab activities will appear on the two scheduled Lab Practicals.
 Each week, the lab activity worksheet must be submitted at the end of class to receive credit.
 No make-up sessions are allowed.
 Appropriate lab attire is required to participate in the in-person lab activities.
 Leaving the lab more than 15 minutes early will result in a point reduction.

-Lab Practical's: There will be two lab practicals taken in class during this course.
+Lab Practical's: There will be two lab practicals during this course.
+These exams will be taken in class, and the dates are listed in the syllabus.
 The practicals will cover concepts, models, and activities completed in the lab or outlined in the lab manual.
-Dates are listed on the syllabus.

 Professionalism: All email and in-person communication must remain respectful toward both myself and your fellow classmates.
 This is a safe space, and I welcome respectful concerns, comments, and constructive criticism.
-Professionalism accounts for 1.0% of your grade.
+Professionalism accounts for 1.0% of your grade; please ensure you identify your name and class in your emails and provide a clear explanation of the purpose.
 Professionalism also includes being prepared for lab.
 For more details, refer to the professionalism document.
 All emails must be sent from your COM email account-emails from personal addresses will NOT be opened.

-Bonus Points: Bonus points are not a formal part of the course requirements; they are awarded at the instructor's discretion.
+Bonus Points: Bonus Points are not a formal part of the course requirements; they are awarded at the instructor's discretion.
 Throughout the semester, there will be multiple opportunities to earn extra points, including through Mastering A&P. All bonus points will be added to an exam or practical.
 However, no exam or practical will receive more than 10 bonus points, regardless of how many a student has earned.